 659 Avondale Road

 The property is a 313 year old home in Poplar Grove, Nova Scotia, known in Eastern Canada as “The Mission”.
-It is currently listed for $2,300,000.

 The home was purchased in 1980 by Sherman Hines, the photographer, and his wife Andrea.
 Mr. Hines traced the origins of the house back and discovered that it was built by the French as a mission and a fortification against the English.
 It is said to be the oldest building east of Quebec City.